JDBgit9/Password-Generator/README.md

-Had a mental block until study group. came up with new code. found an isNAN property that is cool and added it Created prompts for for loops
+Had a mental block until study group. came up with new code. found an isNAN property that is cool and added it Created prompts for for loops and if prompts no else was needed

 ## Summary
 This was a challenging assigment, but I began to understand as I studied more into it.
 The study groups did help a lot and I am encouraged as I'm not alone.